khaosans/ddd-llm-claims/docs/architecture.md

 ## Event Flow Diagram

-### The Story This Diagram Tells
+### Workflow Sequence

-This sequence diagram tells the complete story of a claim's journey through the system, step by step, moment by moment.
-It's like watching a time-lapse video of a package moving through a shipping facility—you see each stop, each person who handles it, and exactly what happens at each stage.
+This sequence diagram documents the complete claim processing workflow, illustrating temporal ordering of interactions between system components throughout the claim lifecycle.

-**The Journey**: Follow a claim from the moment a user submits it (top of the diagram) until it reaches downstream systems (bottom).
-You'll see how the Intake Agent extracts facts, how the Policy Agent validates coverage, how the Fraud Agent assesses risk, and how the Triage Agent makes routing decisions.
-Each step publishes a domain event that triggers the next step.
+**Processing Flow**: The sequence begins with claim submission and proceeds through fact extraction, policy validation, fraud assessment, and routing decisions.
+Each processing stage publishes domain events that trigger subsequent workflow steps, enabling event-driven coordination (Hohpe & Woolf, 2003).

-**The Communication**: Notice how components don't directly call each other—they communicate through the Event Bus.
-When the Intake Agent finishes, it publishes "ClaimFactsExtracted," and the Event Bus delivers this to the Orchestrator, which then tells the Policy Agent to start.
-This event-driven communication (Hohpe & Woolf, 2003) keeps components loosely coupled.
+**Event-Driven Communication**: Components interact asynchronously through the Event Bus rather than direct method calls.
+When the Intake Agent completes fact extraction, it publishes a `ClaimFactsExtracted` event.
+The Event Bus delivers this event to the Orchestrator, which then initiates the Policy Agent.
+This pattern maintains loose coupling between components (Hohpe & Woolf, 2003).

-**Why This Matters**: Understanding this flow helps you see dependencies, identify bottlenecks, and understand what happens when something goes wrong.
-The sequence shows the complete lifecycle, making it easier to trace issues and understand system behavior.
+**Operational Value**: Understanding this sequence enables dependency analysis, bottleneck identification, and failure mode analysis.
+The complete lifecycle representation facilitates issue tracing and system behavior comprehension.

 ### Reading the Diagram